 Five Best National Parks in Quebec

-If you love exploring the great outdoors, you’ll be blown away by the beauty of Quebec’s wilderness.
-Known for its open spaces, lush forests, rivers and lakes, Quebec’s national parks offer some of the best outdoor experiences in the country.
+Quebec, Canada — If you love exploring the great outdoors, you’ll be blown away by the beauty of Quebec’s wilderness.
+Known for its open spaces, lush forests, rivers, and lakes, Quebec’s national parks offer some of the best outdoor experiences in the country.
 Whether you’re planning on camping, hiking, or simply looking for a great view, you’ll enjoy discovering one of Quebec’s many national parks.

 Quebec is Canada’s largest province as it covers over 1.6 million square kilometers.
-It has an incredibly diverse geology – from the arctic tundra to the lush boreal and temperate forests.
-Quebec also shares its border with the United States, Ontario, New Brunswick and Newfoundland.
+It has incredibly diverse geology – from the arctic tundra to the lush boreal and temperate forests.
+Quebec also shares its border with the United States, Ontario, New Brunswick, and Newfoundland.

 In this article, we’ll discuss some of the top Quebec national parks.
 From scuba diving and whale watching in Gaspé’s Forillon National Park to luxury camping in Mauricie’s Laurentian forest, there are so many things to do and to discover.